AaronMbuzi/Certificate-Maker-python/README.md

 ```python
 font = ImageFont.truetype("arial.ttf", 50)
 ```
-Define the initial position of the name on the certificates using coordinates Below.
+Define the initial position of the name on the certificates using x and y coordinates Below.
+You are free to adjust the corodinates to ensure the names fit where they are supposed to on the certificate.
 ```python
 x = 730
 y = 620